eesquilin/safepay/README.md

 ---

-## DTO Validation
+## ✅ DTO Validation

 All incoming requests for creating transactions are validated using Jakarta Bean Validation annotations.

-Example for `TransactionRequestDTO`:
+**Example for `TransactionRequestDTO`:**
-- `userId`: must not be null and must be >= 1
+- `userId`: must not be null and must be ≥ 1
-- `amount`: must not be null and must be >= 0.01
+- `amount`: must not be null and must be ≥ 0.01
 - `type`: must not be null
 - `location` and `merchant`: must not be blank and max 100 characters

 ---

-## Project Structure
+## 📁 Project Structure

 - `model/` – JPA entities (Transaction, FraudCheckResult, FraudReport, etc.)
 - `repository/` – Spring Data JPA repositories